KOKODA CHALLENGE EVENTS

 - Start times for each Kokoda Challenge will be advertised and communicated.

-- Participants are always to remain on the marked course .
+- Participants are always to remain on the marked course.
 Do not go off the marked trail and do not trespass on neighbouring properties.
 If you find yourself off course, return to the last known point of the course and follow the course marking.
+We advise all competitors to download the All Trails maps prior to the event to help them stay on track.

 - When crossing creeks, participants must stay within the course marking.
 Only enter and exit in the designated area.

 - Please give way to teams walking at a faster pace.
-The trail can get quite congested, particularly in the early stages of the event.
+If you are planning on running the event, please start in the first even wave.

 - Prescription medication and pain killers will be your own responsibility.
 These are not issued by Checkpoint Staff or First Aid Officers.

-- All team members must stay together between checkpoints and must check in and check out together at each Checkpoint.
-Checkpoint staff will not check through teams until all members are accounted for.
+- All team members must stay together during the event and must check in and check out together at each Checkpoint.
+Checkpoint staff will allow teams to continue until all members are accounted for.

-- If you want to withdraw during the event you must report this at the checkpoint and sign a form to indicate, you are signing out of the event.
-Teams cannot continue until the member has officially withdrawn and it has been reported to the Command Centre.
+- If you want to withdraw during the event you must report this at the checkpoint, if possible.
+Teams cannot continue until the member has officially withdrawn.
 If for any reason you leave the event without communication to staff, please call the emergency number to communicate that you are not on the course.
 Failure to do so can trigger and emergency response and use resources that may be required for real emergency responses.

-- Race bibs as supplied by the Kokoda Challenge Events must be worn always during the event on the shirt front.
+- Race bibs as supplied by the Kokoda Challenge Events must be worn horizontal, on a participant’s shirt during the event.
+Bibs must be visible when passing through checkpoints.

 - Leave no trace of your travel along the event course.
 Please respect the environment and leave all flora and fauna as you found it as well as carrying out all your rubbish.
 Please respect other members of the public you may encounter on the course as the event does not have exclusive use of any area.